deathbeds/pidgy/pidgy/extension.md

-# The interactive `pidgy` interface
+# The `pidgy` extension for programming in Markdown

-`pidgy` documents are written in interactive programming environments that make it easy to run code and preview weave.
-This specific implementation is bound to the `IPython` kernel to be used in `jupyter` `notebook` and `jupyterlab`.
+The `IPython.InteractiveShell` has a configuration system for changing how `"code"` interacts with the read-eval-print-loop (ie. REPL). `pidgy` uses this system to provide a `markdown`-forward REPL interface that can be used with `jupyter` tools.

 <!--

-    import jupyter, notebook, IPython, mistune as markdown, IPython as python, ast, jinja2 as template, importnb as _import_, doctest, pathlib with _import_.Notebook(lazy=True):
+    import jupyter, notebook, IPython, mistune as markdown, IPython as python, ast, jinja2 as template, importnb, doctest, pathlib with importnb.Notebook(lazy=True):
         try: from . import loader, tangle
         except: import loader, tangle
     with loader.pidgyLoader(lazy=True):